3:10 to Yuma (1957 film): Plot

 In the 1880s Arizona Territory, struggling rancher Dan Evans and his two sons witness a gang led by notorious outlaw Ben Wade rob a passing coach of the famous Butterfield Overland Mail stagecoach line.
 When the stagecoach driver manages to overpower one of the robbers, Wade calmly shoots both men dead.
 On the way south to the border with Mexico, the robbers stop at a saloon in Bisbee for drinks.
 Wade and his men, posing as cowhands, alert the town marshal of the nearby robbery and the murders.
 A posse is called out for and assembled, and Wade instructs his gang to ride quickly across the border to safety until he can rejoin them while the posse heads back toward the stage.
 The posse meets up with Dan and the well-known Butterfield stagecoach company's prominent owner, Mr. Butterfield.
 They describe the perpetrators to the posse, who identify Wade and realize they have been tricked.
 The town drunk, Alex Potter, catches up to them and tells them one of the gang members is still in the saloon.
-They surmise it was Wade and turn back to capture him.
+They surmise it is Wade and turn back to capture him.
 Charlie Prince, Wade's second-in-charge, returns to Bisbee to see what is delaying Wade just before the posse arrives back in town.
 Evans distracts Wade, allowing the marshal to approach Wade from behind and arrest him.
 Prince is shot in the hand but escapes on his horse to summon and retrieve the rest of the gang to help out.

 The marshal requests two volunteers to escort Wade to nearby Contention City to catch the 3:10 train going further west to Yuma, Arizona, on the Southern Pacific Railroad's new trans-continental line near the western territorial border with California and a larger major town, where he can be held for trial.
 Butterfield offers to pay any volunteer $200, and Dan and Alex volunteer their services.
 The marshal has a man pretending to be Wade placed on a stagecoach leaving town that evening, hoping to mislead Wade's men and buy Dan and Alex some time.
 Wade is taken to Dan's ranch, where Alice Evans, his wife, learns of her husband's decision.
 Wade is subsequently moved to Contention City, where Dan and Potter meet Butterfield in a hotel room to wait for the train.
 Wade tries to bribe Dan into releasing him but is impressed by Dan's refusal.